leekelleher/umbraco-contentment/.github/README.md

 ##### NuGet package repository

-To [install from NuGet](https://www.nuget.org/packages/Our.Umbraco.Community.Contentment), you can run the following command from within Visual Studio:
+To [install from NuGet](https://www.nuget.org/packages/Our.Umbraco.Community.Contentment), you can run the following command from the `dotnet` CLI:

-    PM> Install-Package Our.Umbraco.Community.Contentment

-...or if you are using the `dotnet` command line interface?

     dotnet add package Our.Umbraco.Community.Contentment